Calbabreaker/dotfiles/README.md

 You will need to have prettier installed (using `npm install -g prettier` or `yarn global add prettier`) to format JavaScript, HTML, CSS, etc. files.

-You might need to install `xsel` or `xclip` to make it work with system clipboard.
+You might need to install `xsel` to make it work with system clipboard.

 ## Xmonad